conan-io/docs/creating_packages/getting_started.rst

 ``shared`` option (defined as ``options = {"shared": [True, False]}``).
 What is the difference between settings and options?

-**Settings** are project-wide configuration, something that typically affect to the whole project that is being built.
-For example the Operating System or the architecture would be naturally the same for all packages in a dependency graph, linking a Linux library for a Windows app, or mixing architectures is impossible.
+**Settings** are project-wide configuration, something that typically affects the whole project that is being built.
+For example, the Operating System or the architecture would be naturally the same for all packages in a dependency graph, linking a Linux library for a Windows app, or mixing architectures is impossible.